oddquark/flux512/README.md

 ```

-#Warning

-This block cipher is experimental and should not be used for your security.

-If you find any cryptographic attacks or bugs/exploits please contact me.
+If you find any cryptographic attacks, bugs/exploits, undefined behavior,
+or just plain old bad code, I would love to hear about it.